SubhaVellapandi-Lister/data-channel-import/builtins/README.md

     - compareField - string, compare the given field in the row ( for now its supports only for datetime type. if want to validate with current date , compare field would be given as `current_date`)
     - comparator - string, comparator operations for the fields to be compare. (for now its supports only for datetime type. see code for all comparsions [ValidateComparator])
+    - range - In this object we need to add two fields `minVal` and `maxVal`.
+In both of these fields we can give either a number or an object for setting limit of the column.
+If the configuration for a limit is an object then we use the value of the column it depends on for each row and then set a limit using the object.
+For example, we have a column config for English Score with a range:
+    ```json
+    {
+      "english": {
+        "name": "English",
+        "type": "number",
+        "position": 1,
+        "min": 400,
+        "max": {
+            "3": 435,
+            "4": 438,
+            "5": 442,
+            "6": 448,
+            "7": 450,
+            "8": 452,
+            "9": 456,
+            "10": 456
+        },
+        "optional": true,
+        "dependsOn": "Grade Level"
+      }
+    }
+    ```
+    Since, in this example, English depends on "Grade Level", we will use the value of Grade Level column in the current row to decide the max limit of English.
+Like for example if the value of Grade Level is 9 then the max value of English will be 456.

+    -dependsOn - string, This column represent the column which should be used to set range limit.
+See example in range config for better explanation.

   - discardInvalidRows - boolean defaults to false, throw away rows from data file if they are invalid
   - validStatusColumnName - string default to `Validation_Status`, other hand it will update the given status column name